 Representative Travis Tranel (R-Cuba City) was elected to the Wisconsin State Assembly in 2010 with 57 percent of the vote defeating a two-term incumbent Democrat.
-In 2018 he was re-elected to a fifth term by the citizens of southwest Wisconsin.
+In 2020 he was re-elected to a sixth term by the citizens of southwest Wisconsin with nearly 60 percent of the vote.

 Travis, a 5th generation dairy farmer, grew up on his family's dairy farm in southern Grant County, near Cuba City.
 There Travis learned the conservative values of hard work, family and the importance of living within one's means.